MicrosoftDocs/minecraft-creator/creator/Documents/DataDrivenOverworldHeight.md

 ms.author: v-jillheaden
 title: Data Driven Overworld Height ms.prod: gaming
-description: A tutorial that demonstrates how to use a behavior pack to constrain the dimensions of a world.
+description: A tutorial that demonstrates how to use a behavior pack to constrain the height and depth of a world.
 ---

 # Data-Driven Dimensions

-Creators can use this feature to change the dimensions of an existing world or to create a void map.
+Creators can use this feature to change the height and depth of an existing world or to create a void map.
 This will improve performance by reducing memory and enabling more creative flexibility.

 In this tutorial, you will learn the following:

 > [!div class="checklist"]
 >
 > - How to create a void world in Minecraft: Bedrock Edition.
-> - How to change the dimensions of an existing world.
+> - How to change the height and depth of an existing world.

 ### Requirements